 - “We have a self-organizing, positive graduate student community, filled withstudents driven to go ‘above and beyond.’“

 - “Our graduate students have a strong sense of community.
 They are very receptive to feedback, and are willing to learn, willing to listen.”

-If you do, all students in the concentration must take courses in rhetorical theory, critical pedagogy, contemporary approaches to writing and rhetoric, and research methods.
+If you do, all students in this concentration must take courses in rhetorical theory, critical pedagogy, contemporary approaches to writing and rhetoric, and research methods.
 We encourage our graduate students to take relevant graduate courses in other departments, particularly English, Communication Studies, Education, and Library & Information Sciences.
-Beyond coursework, students may take part in a variety of opportunities as preparation for professional work in the field of Rhetoric & Composition, including teaching in our advanced undergraduate curriculum, tutoring in the writing center, assisting with our administrative responsibilities, or collaborating on research projects with faculty and undergraduate students.
+Beyond coursework, students may take part in a variety of opportunities as preparation for professional work in the field of Rhetoric & Composition, perhaps including teaching in our advanced undergraduate curriculum, tutoring in the writing center, assisting with our administrative responsibilities, or collaborating on research projects with faculty and undergraduate students.

-Ph.D. students who specialize in Rhetoric & Composition write dissertations in the field and are introduced to the profession through a variety of course assignments and extra-curricular opportunities.
+English Ph.D. students who specialize in Rhetoric & Composition write dissertations in the field and are introduced to the profession through a variety of course assignments and extra-curricular opportunities.
 Doctoral students should expect to sit for their comprehensive exams after two years of coursework, and then begin work on their proposal and dissertation research immediately thereafter (see our flowchart).